Abdulhamid97Mousa/My-K8s-Journey/README.md

 ![Alt text](Images/image19.png)

-In the above figure, we have installed Minikube, Minikube is a local implementation kubernetes to learn kubernetes.
+In the above figure, we have installed Minikube, Minikube is a local implementation of kubernetes, and it's a popular tool to learn kubernetes.
 All you need is Docker (or similarly compatible) container or a Virtual Machine environment, and Kubernetes is a single command away:

 ```shell
 minikube start
 ```

-In our case, we have installed Minikube on a docker container, and this was made possible using docker desktop software.
+In our case, we have installed Minikube on a docker container, and this was made possible using docker desktop software. to install kubernetes please go to kubernetes setup section.

 ![Alt text](Images/image20.png)